MicrosoftDocs/visualfsharpdocs/docs/conceptual/async.switchtocontext-method-[fsharp].md

 The synchronization context to accept the posted computation.

+## Return Value

-**Returns an asynchronous computation that uses the syncContext context to execute.**
+Returns an asynchronous computation that uses the `syncContext` context to execute.

 ## Remarks

-If *syncContext* is null then the asynchronous computation is equivalent to [Async.SwitchToThreadPool](https://msdn.microsoft.com/library/c2708739-5389-487a-a3c9-490f417bcdc6).
+If `syncContext` is null then the asynchronous computation is equivalent to [`Async.SwitchToThreadPool`](https://msdn.microsoft.com/library/c2708739-5389-487a-a3c9-490f417bcdc6).

+## Example

-**The following code example illustrates how to use Async.SwitchToContext to switch to the UI thread to update the UI.
-In this, case a progress bar that indicates the state of completion of a computation is updated.**
+The following code example illustrates how to use `Async.SwitchToContext` to switch to the UI thread to update the UI.
+In this, case a progress bar that indicates the state of completion of a computation is updated.

 ```fsharp
 open System.Windows.Forms